LRRB logo

 Creation, alteration, and maintenance of access points and approaches to trunk highways, including responsibilities and conditions when highways are relocated or modified.

-Acquisition and Disposal of Property Between U.S. Government and State Agencies
+Acquisition and Disposal of Property between U.S. Government and State Agencies

 Statute 471.64